PennyLeScroche/Hero-Princesses/index.md

   - Cotton Candy forest
   - Hot fudge pits
 - Pet Palace
-  - Cat dog and other pet characters
+  - Cat, dog, and other pet characters
   - Buildings that are cat trees and terrariums
   - Many different biomes right next to each other
 - Arcane Academy
   - Magical School setting
-  - Fantasy race students and teachers
+  - Fantasy race students and teachers, such as elves, lizardpeople, faeries, etc.
   - Familiars
   - Cauldrons, Candles, and Crystals everywhere